 Submit Your Information: Johnson Fistel Urges Shareholders to Join Match Group Class Action Lawsuit - MTCH

-SAN DIEGO, March 06, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Match Group, Inc. MTCH.
-The class action is on behalf of shareholders who purchased Match Group common stock between November 3, 2021, and January 31, 2023, inclusive (the "Class Period").
+/EIN News/ -- SAN DIEGO, March 06, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Match Group, Inc. (NASDAQ: MTCH).
+The class action is on behalf of shareholders who purchased Match Group common stock between November 3, 2021, and January 31, 2023, inclusive (the “Class Period”).
 Investors are hereby notified that they have until May 5, 2023, to move the Court to serve as lead plaintiff in this action.

 What actions may I take at this time?
 If you suffered a loss and are interested in learning more about being a lead plaintiff, please contact Jim Baker (jimb@johnsonfistel.com) by email or phone at 619-814-4471.
 If emailing, please include a phone number.